wonc288/CWE/variable.md

-This writeup is for the variable pwn chall
+This writeup is for the variable pwn challenge

+The firsth thing I do I look at is the type of file and I run checksec in order to find the protections on this binary

+From this

 CWE{you_dont_always_need_eip_E7pyjtjK}
 <!--stackedit_data: